kopeckyales/firestore-rules-test/README.md

 When conversation document does not exist and I call **/src/Conversation.js#createConversation** method, listener for messages collection query throws an *Missing permissions* exception.

-This problem does not seem to affect write security rule in messages collection, because when I call **/src/Conversation.js#sendMessage**, message is created in the firestore collection.
+This problem does not seem to affect write security rule in messages collection, because when I call **/src/Conversation.js#sendMessage** with no conversation loaded (conversation is created just before the message), message is created in the firestore collection.

 The problem seems to be connected with the **get** of newly created document used in read security rule.